 Commissions and fees paid consist mainly of commissions to agents and are based on turnover volumes and production figures.
-Turnover commissions are progressively included in the statement of profit or loss over the period.
+Turnover commissions are progressively included in the statement of profit or loss .
 Production commissions are included in the effective interest rate of the financial instrument.